charles-bucher/charles-bucher/README.md

 ---

 ## 🎯 About Me
 Entry‑level AWS Cloud Support Engineer focused on troubleshooting, incident response, and CloudOps automation.
-Skilled in Python, Bash, PowerShell, Terraform, and CI/CD; created a suite of scripts for alerting, health checks, cost snapshots, and automated remediation.
+Skilled in Python, Bash, PowerShell, and CI/CD; created a suite of scripts for alerting, health checks, cost snapshots, and automated remediation.
 Open to entry‑level CloudOps, SRE, and support roles.

 **Current Status:**
 - ✅ Built 3 comprehensive AWS lab environments